Skip to main content

 The Endocrine System as a Major Life Activity

-Your functions as the body’s primary command and control center, using hormones to regulate everything from your sleep-wake cycle and metabolic rate to your mood and stress response.
+Your endocrine system functions as the body’s primary command and control center, using hormones to regulate everything from your sleep-wake cycle and metabolic rate to your mood and stress response.
 When this system is dysregulated, the effects are systemic and can substantially limit your ability to function with vitality.

 The ADA’s inclusion of “endocrine function” as a major life activity is a powerful acknowledgment of this biological reality.
 It affirms that achieving a state of wellness is deeply personal and dependent on internal balance.